huang15n/java_spring/lec1.md

 ```

+keep in mind this is what is going to return to the View

 let's start adapting this to actually be in an actual controller

 Model is going to return to the view, so the view will get a copy of the model

+we want to enhance that model with a list of books

+Repository, we are asking the Spring Framework to do is to inject a repository and generate a constructor command n to bring that up
-this is a spring managed component because it is controller when spring instantiate this it will inject an instance of that repsoitory into our controller
+now we have a constructor on that, this is a spring managed component because it is controller when spring instantiate this it will inject an instance of that repsoitory into our controller. and spring instantiate this will inject an isntance of that repository to our controller

 ```java